How to buy Art (like a professional)

 The excitement of buying your first piece of art will be palpable!
 But where should you purchase from?

-While there are many places to purchase from, we’ll be looking at three main options.
+While there are many places to buy art from, we’ll be looking at three main options.

 Our first option is direct.
 If you care more about the artist than the history or whether the art world thinks they’re cool, then purchasing direct is a superb way to buy.

 As dig deeper into your local art scene, you’ll soon discover artists who are producing work you admire.
-Buying art direct is the best way to support grass root artists.
+It’s best to buy art direct is the best way to support grass root artists.

 Also, by building local contacts, you can easily commission artwork.
 Many overlook this option.
 However, commissioning a local artist is often an affordable way to purchase art that matters to you.